-- 1. If needed, arrange oven racks and place cooked food in oven. - Press Keep Warm: HLd will appear in the display.
-(If no other keys are touched within 25 seconds the request for Warm will clear.) - 3.
+- If needed, arrange oven racks and place cooked food in oven. - Press Keep Warm: KEEP WARM will appear in the display.
+(If no other keys are touched within 25 seconds the request for keep warm will clear.) - 3.
 Press OK/START.
-Warm will automatically turn on and remain on until cancelled.
+Keep Warm will automatically turn on and then turn off after 3 hours unless cancelled.

-Note: To turn Keep Warm off at any time, press OFF.
+To turn Keep Warm off at any time, press OFF.